Auriana/TWEB_Project1/DOCUMENTATION.md

       queueRenderPage(pageNum);
     }
 ```
-`PresenterSide.controller.js` : On the one hand, we have to catch the information from the changing page.
+On the one hand, we have to catch the information from the changing page.

 ```
+	// ViewerSide.controller.js file :

 	//Synchronizing PDF pages
     socket.socket.on('pageNumber', function (num) {
       queueRenderPage(num);
       pageNum = num;
     });

 ```
-`ViewerSide.controller.js` : On the other hand, we have to get this notification and make the necessay changes.
+On the other hand, we have to get this notification and make the necessay changes.

 ##6. <a name="hosting"></a>PDF storing##